-The EMI Common Authentication Library (CANL) is a new product released in EMI-2 that aims at supporting authentication and other X.509 PKI related operations of the components maintained by the EMI project.
-The target for EMI is to implement the use of the CANL in all the products by EMI-3.
+The EMI Common Authentication Library (CANL) is a new product released in EMI-2 that aims to support authentication and other X.509 PKI-related operations for the components maintained by the EMI project.
+The target for EMI is to implement the use of the CANL in all products by EMI-3.

 EMI CANL will support SHA-2 signed certificates and RFC proxies (see Error!
-Reference source not found.), but it has not be tested in a production environment, missing products that use it.
+Reference source not found.), but it has not be tested in a production environment, in the absence of products that use it.